jmahler/ldd/faulty/README.md

 This module can be used to create a segfault which will generate a backtrace in the logs.
 This can be useful when learning how to understand backtraces.
-Since it is know where the fault is in the code, the task is to determine how the backtrace points to this location.
+Since it is known where the fault is in the code, the task is to determine how the backtrace points to this location.

 Be sure to have `CONFIG_KALLSYSM` enabled in the kernel.
 Otherwise